awsdocs/amazon-eks-user-guide/doc_source/default-roles-users.md

 #### [ AWS Management Console ]

 **Prerequisite**
-The [IAMprincipal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that you use must have the permissions described in [Required permissions](view-kubernetes-resources.md#view-kubernetes-resources-permissions)\.
+The [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that you use must have the permissions described in [Required permissions](view-kubernetes-resources.md#view-kubernetes-resources-permissions)\.

 **To view Amazon EKS created identities using the AWS Management Console**